jgmalcolm/jgmalcolm.github.io/_drafts/osx-tweaks.md

 tags: tools
 ---

-Some tweaks to get rid of Mac OSX animations and make the UI feel a little snappier.
+Some tweaks to get rid of a few Mac OSX window animations for a snappier feel.
 Copy and paste these into your terminal (`#` lines are ignored comments).

     defaults write -g NSAutomaticWindowAnimationsEnabled -bool NO; killall Dock defaults write -g NSToolbarFullScreenAnimationDuration -float 0